-Jennifer has funded healthcare for 35 patients in 9 countries.
+Jennifer has funded healthcare for 51 patients in 11 countries.

-Jennifer has funded healthcare for 35 patients in 9 countries.
+Jennifer has funded healthcare for 51 patients in 11 countries.

-Em is a 25-year-old Chinese language teacher with two brothers and four sisters.
-Em's parents are farmers in the province.
-One year ago, Em started a job in the city teaching Chinese at a primary school.
-In his free time, he enjoys watching Youtube, fishing, and visiting his parents to help on the farm.
-When he was 10, Em had an ear infection.
-This infection caused a cholesteatoma, or an abnormal skin growth, to develop in the middle ear behind the ear drum.
-For this reason, Em experiences hearing loss, headache, and discharge.
-It is difficult for him to hear and communicate with his students.
-Em traveled to our medical partner's care center to receive treatment.
-On March 15th, he will undergo a mastoidectomy procedure in his right ear.
+Seak Long is a 26-year-old construction worker.
+He lives in the far northwest of the country in Battambang province with his parents.
+In his free time, Seak Long enjoys playing football and listening to music.
+Two years ago, Seak Long developed an ear infection that caused a cholesteatoma, or abnormal skin growth, to develop in his middle ear behind the ear drum.
+For this reason, Seak Long experiences ear discharge, hearing loss, and ear pain accompanied by headaches.
+Consequently, it is difficult for him to communicate clearly with others.
+Fortunately, Seak Long could travel to our medical partner's care center to receive treatment.
+On June 14th, he will undergo a mastoidectomy procedure in his right ear.
 During this procedure, ENT surgeons will remove the cholesteatoma.
-Our medical partner, Children's Surgical Centre, is requesting $925 to fund this procedure.
-This covers medications, supplies, and inpatient care.
-Em said, "I hope after surgery my ear will be better so I can be free of my headaches and pain."
+Our medical partner, Children's Surgical Centre, is requesting $926 to fund this procedure, which covers medications, supplies, and inpatient care.
+Seak Long shared, "I hope my ear pain stops and my hearing improves."